Caryophyllum, Caryophyllus aromaticus, Clavo de Olor, Clous de Girolfe, Clove Flower, Cloves Bud, Eugenia aromatica

-To make Clove tea: Pour 1 cup boiling water on 1 teaspoon of clove powder and let it steep for ten minutes.
+This warm and spicy powder can be used to spice culinary dishes or made into a tea.
+Simply pour one cup of boiling water on 1 teaspoon of Clove Powder and let it steep for ten minutes.
 Add honey if desired.

-To make a poultice.
-Mix clove powder in water to make a paste.
-Apply the paste to the cut and cover the cut with a warm towel.
+Mix Clove Powder in water to make a paste.
+Apply the paste to the wound and cover the cut with a warm towel.
 Leave on for 5 minutes.

-To treat tooth ache: Mix clove powder in with a little coconut butter and rub over gum area.
+Mix Clove Powder in with a little Coconut Oil and rub over gum area.

 Volatile oil, gallotannic acid; two crystalline principles - Caryophyllin, which is odourless and appears to be a phylosterol, Eugenin; gum, resin, fibre.